Jean-Baptiste Venier: Biography

 Giovanni Battista Venier, Frenchified as Jean-Baptiste, of Venetian origin, moved to Paris in the 1750s.
-As a violinist, he performed at the concert spirituel and taught violin until 1782.
+As a violinist, he performed at the Concert Spirituel and taught violin until 1782.
 He obtained a royal privilege for music publishing in 1755 and held until 1782, eventually selling his business to publisher Charles-Georges Boyer in 1784.

 First he had no shop but in 1760, his cabinet was located rue Saint-Thomas-du-Louvre, vis-à-vis Château d'Eau.
-After September 1778, he settled rue Traversière-Saint-Honoré to no loger move.
+After September 1778, he settled rue Traversière-Saint-Honoré to no longer move.

 Venier published many important works, focused exclusively on instrumental music, whether symphonies, concertos and chamber music.
 He published in particular a series of Sinfonie da varii autori, publishing many authors as we can see from the title pages of these editions.
 From 1757 or 1758, these symphonies were released by way of periodic, as did his colleagues Huberty and La Chevardière and sometimes in combination, but briefly.